Compuer Science teacher, facilitator, and mentor

 - Focus: How do you get a kid who is naturally active to sit and focus when their mind is in constant 'wandering' mode?
 This was me in high school so I empathize.
 Asking the students to stay focused each minute of each day will wear on even your best students.
 The high flyers have more tolerance for the daily grind b/c they're accustomed to it.

 Classroom Implementation: Proximity, patience, and persistence.
 Stay on top of them as best you can to refocus them w/o causing irritation.
 Offer words of encouragement b/c they're probably frustrated more with themselves than the problem itself.
 Use abstract examples to reduce the complexity in their mind.
 "If I give you a list of numbers, you can find and report the largest number in the list.
 How does the code do it?".
 Hold them to a high standard day in and day out.

 The implementation of the soft skills in my lessons has raised the exam scores across the board.
-I used to leave the lower thirds behind not b/c I didn't care but b/c I didn't know how to help them.
-Now I realize that this sub group is a true measure of my teaching ability, not the high flyers.
-Don't get me wrong, I like the high flyers but they don't test my teaching ability as much as the lower third.
+I used to leave the lower thirds behind not because I didn't care but because I didn't know how to help them.
+Now I realize that this subgroup is a true measure of my teaching ability, not the high flyers.
+Don't get me wrong- I like the high flyers, but they don't test my teaching ability as much as the lower third.
 The epiphany that covering the unit content is only one piece of the puzzle and that the CS soft skills are equally important to success in the classroom was both enlightening and daunting.
 Each year I try to do better.
 If you do the same, I believe you will be pleased with the results in due time.